jhu-ip/cs220-s22/resources.md

-Note: the review materials are intended to help you study to reinforce your knowledge of concepts, but you should not assume that the types of questions will be exactly the same on the actual midterm exam.
+Note: the review materials are intended to help you study to reinforce your knowledge of concepts, but you should not assume that the types of questions will be exactly the same on the actual midterm or final exams.

 * [MidtermReview.pdf](resources/MidtermReview.pdf): general midterm review questions
 * [Midterm-Fall2019.pdf](resources/Midterm-Fall2019.pdf): midterm exam from Fall 2019